seanmarcia/codeforgood.io/faq.md

 ##### When do I need to purchase my tickets?

-By July 10th or when we sell out, whichever comes first!
+By July 12th if you want to guarantee yourself a conference shirt or when we sell out, whichever comes first!

 ##### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?